diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/pipeline_partitioning.md

 less expensive to reside in our PostgreSQL cluster, by simply toggling a boolean value.

-### Accessing partitioned data
+## Accessing partitioned data

 It will be possible to access partitioned data whether it has been archived or not, in most of the places in GitLab.
 On a merge request page, we will always show pipeline details even if a merge request has been created years ago.
-We can do that because `ci_partitions` will be a lookup table associating pipeline id with its `partition_id`, and we will be able to find a partition that all pipeline data is being stored in.
+We can do that because `ci_partitions` will be a lookup table associating pipeline ID with its `partition_id`, and we will be able to find a partition that all pipeline data is being stored in.

 We will need to constraint access to searching through all pipelines, builds,